WebOrigami/docs/src/content/framework/templates.md

   <figure>
     {{ svg.js @map/values samples/templates/teamData.yaml, =`<li>{{ name }}</li>` }}
   </figure>
-  <figcaption>Source graph of people objects</figcaption>
+  <figcaption>Source tree of people objects</figcaption>
-  <figcaption>Result graph of HTML fragments</figcaption>
+  <figcaption>Result tree of HTML fragments</figcaption>
 </div>

-Per the discussion in [Reference graphs](#Reference-graphs), the template concatenates the HTML fragments into the text output.
+Per the discussion in [Reference trees](#Reference-trees), the template concatenates the HTML fragments into the text output.

 ### Reference the key for a value

-When mapping a graph (like a folder) to text, you can obtain the key (like a file name) via the ambient `@key` property.
+When mapping a tree (like a folder) to text, you can obtain the key (like a file name) via the ambient `@key` property.

 Suppose you have a folder holding some files: